backstage/backstage/packages/techdocs-container/techdocs-core/README.md

 **Note:** This will write to all Python files in `src/` with the formatted code.
 If you would like to only check to see if it passes, simply append the `--check` flag.

+## MkDocs plugins and extensions

+The TechDocs Core MkDocs plugin comes with a set of extensions and plugins that mkdocs supports.
+Below you can find a list of all extensions and plugins that are included in the
+TechDocs Core plugin:

+Plugins:
+ - search
+ - mkdocs-monorepo-plugin

+Extensions:
+  - admonition
+  - toc
+  - pymdown
+      - caret
+      - critic
+      - details
+      - emoji
+      - inlinehilite
+      - magiclink
+      - mark
+      - smartsymobls
+      - highlight
+      - extra
+      - tabbed
+      - tasklist
+      - tilde
+  - markdown_inline_graphviz
+  - plantuml_markdown

 ## Changelog

 ### 0.0.7